AoiKuiyuyou/AoikHotkey/README.md

 This is because when clicking inside a CMD console with **QuickEdit** mode on, the AoikHotkey program running in it gets paused.
 The pause does not play well with pyHook and Windows.
-As a result, Windows (the whole GUI environment) becomes almost irresponsive.
+As a result, Windows (the whole GUI environment) becomes almost unresponsive.

-In case this unfortunate situation does happen to you, try press ESC or clicking your mouse outside the CMD console (you can not see it because the Windows GUI is irresponsive) to get your cursor out of the CMD console.
+In case this unfortunate situation does happen to you, try press ESC or clicking your mouse outside the CMD console (you can not see it because the Windows GUI is unresponsive) to get your cursor out of the CMD console.
 If these do not work, press "Ctrl Alt Del" and select "Log off" would save you a reboot.